 Community and businesses for better knowledge and protection of sharks

 The Bay of Bengal Shark Program (BoB Shark) is a partnership based knowledge and advocacy platform launched October 2015.
-BoB Shark is designed and hosted by Save Our Sea (SOS) to gather and share knowledge on Shark conservation efforts in the Bay of Bengal countries and to facilitate community and private sector led conservation.
+BoB Shark is designed and hosted by Save Our Sea Trust to create, gather and share knowledge on shark and shark conservation in the Bay of Bengal countries and to facilitate community and private sector-led conservation.

 Are you a fisher, businessman, community leader, government official, researcher, journalist or student from Bangladesh, Myanmar, India, Sri Lanka or Thailand?
 Are you or your organization is working or interested to protect Shark and Rays?
 To share your ideas and works, to know more about the initiative, and to contribute in the process, please write to us.

 National platforms and initiatives will be based on the specific scenario, challenges, and priorities assessed by related national and local organizations.

 Bangladesh’s extensive coastline (710 miles) and over 1,21,000 Sq kilometers Exclusive Economic Zone comprises a diverse shallow and deep estuarine and marine habitats supporting and estimated 30 species of sharks and 38 species of rays.

 - Creating and gathering scientific knowledge on local populations of sharks and their habitats.

 - Working with artisanal fishers and deep sea fishing industries to reduce bycatch and protect threatened shark species.

 - Mainstreaming elasmobranch biodiversity conservation into society and government.

 - Bringing sustainability to international trade of Elasmobranch species.